 Many programs are pre-installed in Windows 10.
 Some of these applications are popular among users, while others are viewed as a nuisance.
 Unfortunately, the Microsoft Store app falls into the second group.
 Despite the fact that the Microsoft Store app has a wide range of applications, e-books, games, movies, and TV episodes that Windows 10 users may download for free or for a fee, many users find it highly irritating.

-Unfortunately, Microsoft Store app is being marketed in the same way Apple marketed U2 album.
-Microsoft has pinned the Store app on the taskbar of all the devices whether PCs or tablets in the similar manner in which iTunes had the whole U2 album pre-downloaded.
-People do not like it when companies try to shove their products down their throats.
-Apart from the general annoying factor, the Store app also greatly reduces employee productivity thanks to the many distraction-prone applications that can be downloaded with it.
+Unfortunately, the Microsoft Store app is being promoted in the same way that the U2 album was promoted by Apple.
+Microsoft has pinned the Store app to the taskbar of all devices, including PCs and tablets, in the same way, that iTunes pre-downloaded the whole U2 album.
+When corporations try to force their products down people's throats, they resent it.
+Apart from the overall annoyance aspect, the Store app has a significant negative impact on employee productivity due to the numerous distracting apps that can be downloaded with it.

 Removal of the Microsoft Store App Icon from Taskbar

 Step 1: In order to remove any application, sign in as an administrator on your PC or tablet.